 Pay attention to conditions

 Loved ones lucky enough to visit should note anything that they feel unnecessarily endangers the elderly or if the resident suffers from poor treatment by the staff.
-Essential caregivers may need to consult with an attorney who represents victims of elder abuse and their families here in Texas.
+Essential caregivers may need to consult with an attorney who represents victims of nursing home abuse and neglect in Texas.